neshapiro/notes/fem/emma_bostian_design_systems/overview.md

 Gatsby also a good option for Style Guide.
 Documentation can still be written in MDX.
 They have a starter file for a blog which is really similar.

 React Styleguides also a good tool.

+* VSCode has a cool extension named Material Icon Theme for your folder structure!
+* To create a new folder and file at the same time, use `Create new file` and add both (ex. `components/Button.js`)